Yuleii/Yuleii.github.io/moments.md

 This section is inspired by my childhood photos.

 When I was a little child, my father took a lot of photos of me.
 He wrote amusing comments behind every single photo and preserved them carefully.
-I don't have any memory about that period, but every time I look at these photos and comments, I realise:
-- I am naughty
-- I am being loved
-- I love this world